Graduate job vacancies

 - Gradcracker - Is the UK's careers website for STEM students.
 Search for work placements/internships and graduate jobs.

 - Student Job - Advertises vacancies for students, graduates and young professionals.

 - Milkround.com - Expert Careers Advice.
 Personalised Job Alerts.
 Apprenticeship Guides.
 100s of Graduate Schemes.

 - cv-library.co.uk - With over 165,000 live jobs and over 10,000 recruiters, they are the UK’s largest independent job site and a great resource for job hunters.

-- Glassdoor for Students - a free job search resource customized to meet the specific needs of students.
-Glassdoor for Students tools include…
+- Glassdoor for Students - A free job search resource customised to meet the specific needs of students.
+Glassdoor for Students tools include:

 - Companies hiring new grads – Real-time information and job openings from companies that want to hire recent graduates.